kamyargerami/Ji1-Link-Shorter/README.md

 then you must edit $randomCharNumber var in /panel/config.php with number you want.

+ if you want to chage the 404 error page you must htaccess file

  for more please contact me : kamrosoft@yahoo.com

  web: http://kamrosoft.ir